Witiko/doctoral-thesis/defense.md

 * * *

+> One journal publication was in Q1 (Knowledge-based Systems), while the second
+> in Q4 (J. of Universal Computer Science).

+% Q2, see e-mail by Peter Sojka from 2022-01-12 and SCIMAGO

 ## Thesis Structure and Evaluation {#skopal-thesis-structure-and-evaluation}

 * * *

+> Although the thesis is presented as a self-contained manuscript,
+> commentary to the individual published works listed above.
+>
+> [...]
+Such a “commentary” form of doctoral thesis might be beneficial for the
+> sake of brevity, however, it is often used in case the individual
+> publications do not form an inherent body of research.
+Unfortunately, this
+> seems to be the case of this thesis.
+The individual contributions are
+> scattered through many subproblems in the field of information retrieval or
+> machine-learning (and rarely contribute to the specific MathIR domain).
+The
+> results are not presented in a research framework or pipeline that
+> systematically addresses a more complex research goal.
+Therefore, also the
+> novelty of the individual results is quite low.

 ## Defense Questions {#skopal-defense-questions}

 * * *

+> As mentioned in my comments to the thesis structure, there is only a few
+> math-specific techniques mentioned in section 2.3 (actually just the
+> structural matching in 2.3.3.1).
+Everything else in 2.3 is applicable to
+> general IR.
+Some other MIR-related works are mentioned in subsections 4.x.
+Is
+> this lack of mathspecific IR a sign of small research MIR community?
+Please
+> comment on this.

+> Could you describe and quantify the impact of math-specific extensions to IR
+> engines?
+In the thesis results for text-based and math-based retrieval are
+> mixed.
+Could a reader of the thesis (or the referenced papers) find a
+> recommendation of what MIR techniques to use in what retrieval scenario?

 # Conclusion {#rebuttal-conclusion}

 * * *

+Prof. Oard's Conclusion:

+> [...]
+If evaluated on the basis of the results of the work actually
+> performed, as described in the cited publications, I would have graded this
+> dissertation as a B (above the average, but with minor errors) on the
+> European Credit Transfer and Accumulation System (ECTS) scale.
+However, if
+> evaluated on the basis of the content of the thesis itself, without reliance
+> on details reported only in other publications, | would grade this thesis as
+> FX on the ECTS scale (fail -- some more work required before the credit can
+> be awarded). [...]